Gresham's School: The school

 In 1859, the Gresham Grammar School was closed while its site was substantially rebuilt and converted, providing accommodation for boarders.
 It re-opened on 30 July 1860.

-In 1880, a commission was appointed to enquire into the City of London Livery Companies.
-When it published its first reports in 1881 the following formed part of a 'Supplementary Statement on behalf of the Fishmongers' Company' included in Volume 1:
+In 1880, a commission was appointed to enquire into the Livery companies of the City of London.
+When it published its first reports in 1881, the following formed part of a 'Supplementary Statement on behalf of the Fishmongers' Company' included in Volume 1:

 In the early 1900s, under an ambitious headmaster called George Howson (who had moved to Gresham's from Uppingham), the school expanded onto a new campus of some 200 acre at the eastern edge of the town, while keeping the Old School House as one of its houses.
 When Howson arrived at Gresham's, he found it in numbers much as it had been when founded in 1555: in 1900 there were only forty Holt Scholars, plus seven boarders.

 The New School (by the architect Sir John Simpson) was opened by Sir Evelyn Wood on 30 September 1903.
-This consisted of School House (renamed Howson's in 1919) and the Main Building, including Big School.
+This consisted of School House (renamed as Howson's in 1919) and the Main Building, including the Big School hall.
 Woodlands was acquired and opened as a new house in 1905, the school's first swimming pool was opened in 1907, and Farfield was built in 1911.
 The School Chapel was completed in 1916, during the Great War, during which one hundred and six Old Greshamians were killed.